 By Assemblyman Brian Maienschein

-Maienschein represents the 77th Assembly District, which includes the residents of Poway and nearby San Diego communities.
+Maienschein was elected to the 77th Assembly District in November, representing the residents of Poway and nearby San Diego communities.